 The results presented until now focus on changes in educational attainment of the working-age population from 1980 to 2019.
-This involves comparing education for cohorts born between the 1910s and 1960s with those born between the 1960s and 1990s.
-The effect of education on economic growth thus results from two separate mechanisms: the replacement of new cohorts by old ones (e.g., 1910s cohorts are observed in 1980 but not in 2019), and the fact that new cohorts are more educated than their elders (e.g., 1990s cohorts are more educated than 1980s cohorts).
+This involves comparing education between cohorts born in the 1910s-1960s and 1960s-1990s.
+The effect of education on economic growth thus results from two separate mechanisms: the replacement of old cohorts by new ones (e.g., 1910s cohorts are observed in 1980 but not in 2019), and the fact that new cohorts are more educated than their elders (e.g., 1990s cohorts are more educated than 1980s cohorts).
 In this section, I isolate the specific contribution of the second channel, namely, educational progress among new generations that arrived on the labor market from 1980 to 2019.
-This approach is interesting from a historical and policy point of view, because it allows answering the following question: how much lower would incomes be if cohorts arriving on the labor market after 1980 had not been more educated than the 1980 cohort?
-Put simply, it allows capturing the specific contribution of improvements in education among new generations since 1980.
+This approach is interesting from a historical and policy point of view, because it allows answering the following question: